 Holes Are Too Small

 The Ader Leather powerlifting belt for men is made of high-quality genuine leather and has a soft suede inner lining.
-This makes it extremely tough while also being comfortable while you wear it.Read more
+It makes it extremely tough while also being comfortable while you wear it.Read more

 This lifting belt is three-eighths of an inch thick and four inches wide, providing you with a high degree of support for both your lumbar region and your abdomen.
 The fastening system uses a double-pronged chrome roller buckle and a single loop.
 High-quality double stitching provides extra rigidity, while also serving as a sweat-wicking and moisture resistant measure.
-The belt is finished in a stylish black.
-Ader Leather Power is a high-quality belt that provides solid protection at a competitive price.
+The weight lifting belt is finished in a stylish black.
+Ader Leather Power is a high-quality belt that provides reliable protection at a competitive price.

 Specially Designed For Women